 Bachelor of Arts in Communications and Media

 The Bachelor of Arts (B.A.) in Communications and Media is designed to provide undergraduates with the knowledge, skills, and adaptability necessary to succeed in professional environments which require application of communication skills and media.
-The curriculum emphasizes the intersections between communication, media and technology, ethical considerations in media and communication, and interpretation of data analytics as a strategy to gather information and engage diverse audiences across separate and converging media platforms.
+The curriculum emphasizes the intersections between communication, media and technology, ethical considerations in media and communication, and interpretation of data as a strategy to gather information and engage diverse audiences across separate and converging media platforms.
 Students will develop an understanding of storytelling skills that connect mass media production to stakeholder communities in the context of journalism, public relations and social media.
 This degree provides a strong foundation for students seeking careers related to social media, public relations, journalism, digital marketing, product and project management, media relations, and communication strategy, as well as for further studies in a variety of professional disciplines.

 All courses taken in the major program must be passed with a letter grade of “C” or higher.

 Courses may be used to fulfill both major and general education requirements.

 Program Mission Statement

 The mission of the communications and media program is to inspire students to develop solutions and adapt to real world challenges by communicating effectively, gathering and interpreting data, examining ethical considerations, and creating compelling stories to engage diverse audiences across media platforms in the ever changing cultural and technological landscape.

 - Communication: Apply effective communication skills to meet the needs of diverse audiences.

 - Technoculture: Analyze the relationship between culture, media and technology.